dingzhuo2019/Hybrid-cloud-Architecture/README.md

         1. IdP with federated SSO with IAM, SCP
         2. Enable the traceability
         3. Apply security at all layers
-        4. Automate security best practice
+        4. Automate security best practice as much as possible
         5. Pretent Data in transit and rest
-        6. use SCP and IAM to keep the data away
+        6. keep the data away from human-System manager and configure manager
         7. Security event automation
         8. security hub built-in compliance PCI-DSS, use it.
 Security hub integrated with guardduty, inspector, miace, IAM access analyzer, firewall manager, central              view
         9. KMS and CloudHSM for key management